Wadern: History

 This part of Germany's economy and culture benefitted from the improvements of the traffic infrastructure, which was constructed by the Romans; because of this extension and progress the Celtic population increased.

 The first decades after Christ were struck by increased collapsing Germanic tribes, what eventually lead to the dissolution of the Roman Empire as well as to this region being integrated into France.

 Agricultural and housing development in the Hochwald were able to extend since there was unused land available to spread out on.
 In the Middle Ages a lot of clearance was done, which resulted in the most common name endings: -bach, -feld and -rod of the towns around this area.
-What is now the city of Wadern used to belong to various territories, for example to the Erzstift Trier, Dukedom Lothringen or to the governance of Dagstuhl.
+What is now the city of Wadern used to belong to various territories, for example to the Erzstift Trier, Dukedom Lothringen or to the governance of Dagstuhl with its 13th century castle.
 Especially the governance of Dagstuhl took the main role in the development of downtown Wadern.
-In 1680 this south-western part of Germany was governed by the counts of Oettingen - Baldern, count Joseph Anton of Oettingen - Baldern and Soetern took over the governance of Dagstuhl in the 18th century.
+In 1680, this south-western part of Germany was governed by the counts of Oettingen - Baldern, count Joseph Anton of Oettingen - Baldern and Soetern took over the governance of Dagstuhl in the 18th century.

 He moved his residence and his royal household completely to Dagstuhl and resided in his castle built in 1760.
 With his engagement and expertise he succeeded in improving the economic situation in Dagstuhl.
 The conferment issued in 1765 of the market right contributed as the most important renewal for Wadern.
 The then created marketplace and the established market fountain are even today visible signs of this market right.

 With indenting French revolutionary troops the feudalism was dissolved and the possession went over to French state possession, thus also castle Dagstuhl which baron Wilhelm Albert de Lasalle took over from Luisenthal in 1807.
 Castle Münchweiler was bought back in 1801 by his former owner again.

 The current city became a French state area in 1801, then got within the scape of the territorial reorganisation by the Wiener congress in 1815 under Prussian management.

 By the production of the new outlets for the Saarland coal the number of the people from the Hochwald who were occupied in the mining, grew since the middle of the 19th century.
 Agriculture was often pursued as a supplementary income.
 In addition, the connection of the current city with the railroad network led to an economic impetus which also affected the small crafts enterprises positively.